huggingface/blog/researcher-dataset-sharing.md

 ### Community tools

 Alongside the datasets viewer there are a growing number of community created tools for exploring datasets on the Hub.

+#### Spotlight

-This includes [Spotlight](https://huggingface.co/blog/scalable-data-inspection), a tool that allows you you to interactively explore datasets on the Hub with one line of code.
+[Spotlight](https://github.com/Renumics/spotlight) is a tool that allows you you to interactively explore datasets on the Hub with one line of code.

 <p align="center"><a href="https://github.com/Renumics/spotlight"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/scalable-data-inspection/speech_commands_vis_s.gif" width="100%"/></a></p>

+You can learn more about how you can use this tool in this [blog post](https://huggingface.co/blog/scalable-data-inspection).

+#### Lilac

 [Lilac](https://lilacml.com/) is a tool that aims to help you "curate better data for LLMs" and allows you to explore natural language datasets more easily.
+The tool allows you to semantically search your dataset (search by meaning), cluster data and gain high-level insights into your dataset.

 <div style="text-align: center;">
     <iframe